When I posted on Facebook a link to this post about trying to get from Binghamton to Albany, it generated a fair amount of conversation.

 Ultimately, I never became a Baha’i, primarily because the Okie was proselytizing to ME.
 As an isolated member of the faith, she’d missed that lesson.
 I MIGHT have spent more time looking at this iteration of faith.
 Instead, I moved to an even more agnostic state of mind.

 Version B is the ambitious black person who subordinates himself in order to achieve a more favorable status within the dominant society.

 Some folks are saying this (picture) is racist.
 I think it’s perversely genius.
 It takes a still existing trademark with a very questionable past (Uncle Ben is now Chairman of the Board, it seems) and uses it for political satire.
 I went looking around the net for more information and found this article which I found interesting.
 Roger Green, I’d be interested in your take on it.

 I read the comment on one string.
-Some felt it was fine parody, appropriate about Republican presidential candidate Ben Carson, someone who has said such outlandish things as that Jews having guns could have mitigated or even prevented the Holocaust.
-He’s not only been shown to be ignorant of history, but, surprisingly for a neurosurgeon, profoundly wrongheaded about science.
+Some felt it was a fine parody, appropriate about Republican presidential candidate Ben Carson, someone who has said such outlandish things as that Jews having guns could have mitigated or even prevented the Holocaust.
+He’s not only been shown to be ignorant of history but, surprisingly for a neurosurgeon, profoundly wrongheaded about science.

 At some point, we broached the subject of getting married.
 My parents thought it was a terrible idea.